-Net sales consist primarily of sales of women's apparel, footwear, accessories and beauty.
+Net sales consist primarily of sales of women's apparel, footwear, accessories and beauty products.
 We recognize product sales at the time control is transferred to the customer, which is when the product is shipped.
 Net sales represent the sales of these items and shipping revenue when applicable, net of estimated returns and promotional discounts.
-Net sales are primarily driven by growth in the number of our customers, the frequency with which customers purchase and average order value, all of which have been negatively impacted by the COVID-19 pandemic.
+Net sales are primarily driven by growth in the number of our customers, the frequency with which customers purchase and average order value, all of which were negatively impacted by the COVID-19 pandemic in 2020 before they started to recover in the first quarter of 2021 and continued to recover during the remainder of 2021.